-Music plays an important role within Elms Bank.
-It develops students' self-esteem, confidence and supports wider learning in essential areas such as communication and social interaction.
-The teaching of music develops pupils’ ability to listen and appreciate a wide variety of music and to make judgements about musical quality.
-It encourages active involvement in different forms of music making, both individual and communal, developing a sense of group identity and togetherness.
-The ultimate aim is to give every child the opportunity to develop their musical ability and enjoy the immense benefits music brings.
+Music plays an important role within Elms Bank School.
+It develops a pupil’s self-esteem, confidence and supports wider learning in essential areas such as communication and social interaction.
+The teaching of music develops a pupil’s ability to listen and appreciate a wide variety of music and to make judgements about musical quality.
+It encourages active involvement in different forms of music-making, both individual and communal, developing a sense of group identity and togetherness.
+The ultimate aim is to give every child the opportunity to develop their musical ability, be creative and enjoy the immense benefits it brings.

 - To enable pupils of all abilities to take an active role in musical activities